bhodorog/pytest-vts/README.md

   - *record*ing a new cassette, or *play*ing an existing one.

-# Why this and not other http mocking and recording library?
+# <a name="why-this"/> Why this and not other http mocking and recording library?
 Because the current available options have some shortcommings which **vts** tries to address, probably not without introducing some of its own :) :